PADI Professionals are people who want to dive safely and have fun!

 Besides scuba diving, Carlos enjoys all sports, including basketball, baseball, football, soccer, and the Olympics.

 If there is a game on, Carlos will be watching it!
-If you want to make sure you see a game, come to the scuba shop!
+If you want to make sure you see a game, come to the dive center!

 Giving instructions to divers at the